kurikomoe/citation_tool/readme.md

 all data is stored in `db/scholar.json`

-> when perform scrawl multi-times, all data is stored as `key-value` pairs in `db/scholar.json`
+> when perform crawler multi-times, all data is stored as `key-value` pairs in `db/scholar.json`

 # Screenshots
 ![image-20210115113908606](https://kurikomoe-1300672427.image.myqcloud.com/images/image-20210115113908606.png)